qiaoyingemilytan/APCSFinalProject/README.md

 5/26/21

 Meicheng Wang: I updated the Customer class so it has all the necessary methods.
 Also I initialized the food steps ArrayLists so that held specific instructions for making each food.
 These ArrayLists are compared to the order ArrayList to check if the order is correct.

+Qiao Ying (Emily) Tan: I started setting up the customer class and buttons on the demo.
+I created an ArrayList of customers and worked on the mousePressed function so that if you click a button, the corresponding step will be added.

+5/27/21

+Qiao Ying (Emily) Tan: I finished up the buttons, adding text and if statements that determine which button will add which step.
+I added currentCustomer so that the customer's order being taken will stay the same until the order is correct.